Aetna Medicare Advantage Plans Review

 How Much Do Aetna Medicare Advantage Plans Cost?

-Medicare Advantage costs depend on various factors, including your location, the type of plan you choose, and the treatments you need.
-However, to give you a better idea of what to expect, here are a few sample plans available to seniors and other beneficiaries in Miami, Florida.
+Medicare Advantage costs depend on various factors, including your location, the type of plan you choose and the treatments you need.
+To give you a better idea of what to expect, here are a few sample plans available to seniors and other beneficiaries in Miami.

 *Premiums listed do not include Part B premiums.
 Depending on your plan, you may need to pay some or all of your Part B premium each month.

 Aetna is very appealing to Medicare beneficiaries who want their coverage to kick in immediately, as opposed to other carriers with high deductibles that must be met before the coverage starts.
-This means that, in most cases, you will only have to pay for 20 percent of your covered treatments right from the start.
+That means, in most cases, you will have to pay for only 20 percent of your covered treatments right from the start.

 Did You Know?
-Though Aetna’s Medicare Advantage plans can help reduce out-of-pocket costs, it is important to remember that you cannot combine them with a Medigap plan that helps cover costs like copays, deductibles, and coinsurance.
+Although Aetna’s Medicare Advantage plans can help reduce out-of-pocket costs, it is important to remember that you cannot combine them with a Medigap plan that helps cover costs such as copays, deductibles and coinsurance.

-While the $0 premiums make many of these plans seem too good to be true, remember that Aetna usually only covers a portion of your Part B premium.
-As of 2024, the minimum Part B premium is $174.70.
-You may need to pay that much per month in premiums, despite the fact that you have a “$0 premium plan.”
+The $0 premiums make many of these plans seem too good to be true, but remember that Aetna usually covers only a portion of your Part B premium.
+As of 2025, the minimum Part B premium is $185.
+You may need to pay that much per month in premiums, despite the fact that you have a $0 premium plan.

 Where Are Aetna Medicare Advantage Plans Available?

-Currently, Aetna Medicare Advantage plans are available in all 50 states.
-As of 2023, Aetna serves more than 3.2 million customers with its Part C plans.
-This makes Aetna one of the largest and most popular Medicare Advantage carriers in the country.
+Aetna Medicare Advantage plans are available in all 50 states.
+Aetna serves about 10.5 million Medicare members nationwide, including 4.3 million enrolled in an Aetna individual or employer group Medicare Advantage plan.3 That makes Aetna one of the largest and most popular Medicare Advantage carriers in the country.

 FYI: Want to learn more about signing up for a Part C plan during Medicare annual enrollment?
 Read our Medicare enrollment guide.